Concussions in American football: Prevention

 In November 2011, the Cleveland Clinic Center for Spine Health created an online study released by the Journal of Neurosurgery in which various football helmets were compared with each other via crash test dummies.
 It was also found that leather helmets provided similar results to modern helmets, and in some cases, the leather helmets proved to have superior protection against concussive blows.
 However, the leather helmets did not provide as much protection against skull fractures.

-Concussion protocol process
+Concussion protocol

 When a football player sustains a concussion in the NFL, he is required to go through the concussion protocol the league has in place by the NFL Head, Neck and Spine Committee:

 Preseason evaluation

 Before the NFL season starts, all players and coaching staff of an organization are required to be educated on concussions and the importance of promptly reporting any concussion symptoms.
 All players in the league are also mandated to take a baseline neurological and physical exam.
 The baseline neurological exam is either a computerized or paper and pencil exam that will test different brain functions.
 The exam tests attention span, memory, language, speech skills, reasoning, planning, and organizational skills.
 The results of this test are used as a baseline if a player suffers a head injury at any point throughout the season.
 The preseason physical examination allows the team physician and athletic trainer the opportunity to review and answer any questions the player might have.
 This also gives the physician and athletic trainer the time to go over any previous concussions, discuss the importance of reporting any symptoms of a concussion, and explain the concussion protocol that is in place for the current season.